TikiTDO/rails_issue_24028/README.md

 ```
 Index
-Started thread to load A
+Started load A in main thread
 Loaded A
+Starting backtrace_munge to ensure Loader B does not share any common backtraces with Loader C
+Waiting in main thread for A to load B
+Started Loader C to load C
+Sleeping in Loader C to ensure Loader B runs first
-Started thread to load B
+Started Loader B to load B
+Loaded B
+Sleeping in Loader B to ensure Loader C is definitely defined
+Busy loop in Loader B to load C without any sort of join in the Loader B backtrace
 Deadlock in Interlock...
 Deadlock in Interlock...
 Deadlock in Interlock...